t86testing/devops/README.md

-THis is the file  THIS IS
+THIS IDIFSDOIFSDTHis is the file  THIS IS